 Writing the New Book: Governance

 I want to talk about the concept of getting organizations aligned, a new approach to governance.
-In today’s world, more than ever, mindset needs to be created.
+In the future of work, more than ever, mindset needs to be created.
 Whether it be from the top or with the top, it needs to be created in a way that aligns the HR or people leadership team, where It is coordinated and where it is focused.

 The days are over where we can run HR and the people function in a siloed manner.
 We still have specialists and we will still need specialists.
 But more important than these specialized siloes is consistency: in workforce experience, journeys and communication, as well as how HR delivers service, gets things done and answers questions.
 It all needs to be consistent, coherent and, most importantly, coordinated.

 We have an opportunity to write a new book when it comes to onboarding, performance and governance—three things we were already struggling with as an HR function.
 In this coronavirus era, we get a reset, a chance to start fresh.
 And once again, the book isn’t written.
 This is our opportunity to write the book.

 Every single person in the HR function should be working together today to write their book.
 Write the book that works for you and for your organization, the one that’s going to drive the success of your business.